fnordoglargh/BoardGameLeague/ABOUT.md

 ## High Priority

-* Add a bar chart to compare players and games on a basic level (e.g. wins and losses).
+* Add a bar chart or table to compare players and games on a basic level (e.g. wins and losses).
 * Make locations and genders useful.

 ## Medium Priority